alemar11/ios-watchos-tvos-macos-resources/README.md

 * [PlayIndicator](http://github.com/docterd/PlayIndicator) - Animated PlayIndicator written in SwiftUI.
 Inspired by Apple's Music Player. `SwiftUI`
 * [PKHUD](https://github.com/pkluz/PKHUD) - A Swift based reimplementation of the Apple HUD (Volume, Ringer, Rotation,…) for iOS 8.
 * [PVView](https://github.com/toannt/PVView) - A small library that helps you to make an amazing parallax view.
+* [RoundCode](https://github.com/aslanyanhaik/RoundCode) - RoundCode is a Facebook messenger like custom QR code with lots of customization.
 * [Shimmer](https://github.com/facebook/Shimmer)
 * [Shuffle](https://github.com/mac-gallagher/Shuffle) - A multi-directional card swiping library inspired by Tinder.
 * [SingleLineShakeAnimation](https://github.com/haaakon/SingleLineShakeAnimation) - Shake a view with a single line of code with a non-intrusive extension for UIView, with good support for accessability, written in Swift.